tblair7/playlist_generation/blog.md

 ##### 3pm
 So that I can start pushing my progress in Python to my GitHub, I need to set an environment variable of my own API key so that it's not able to be publicly viewed.
 It took longer than it should have because I was trying to set the environment variable via Ubuntu then access it via Python.
 Once I set it via Python, it was easy enough.

+##### 4pm
+Turns out the playlist API, despite saying that it can recognize id or playlistId, it really can only do the latter.
+I'm really starting to get excited about what the data will look like and what all I'll be able to do with it.
+The plot that's currently on my mind is how much quicker I find music nowadays, i.e., how long it takes me to add a song to a playlist vs. when it was uploaded and how that trend has changed over time.
+The relevant code for that will end up being built off of this line: df.loc[:,['videoPublishedAt', 'publishedAt']]

+##### 5pm
+I've taken the time to create a few functions to increase the efficiency of using this tool down the road.
+Now I need to figure out how I'm going to approach the problem of having all of the playlist items and their IDs but none of the meaningful video information.
+My current thoughts on the approach is this:
+1. Much of the data that I'm pulling from the playlistItems API is really not useful to me.
+I should get rid of it before moving onto the video API.
+Still, I think some of it might be cool to use in the future, so I won't get rid of it all.
+2. Because the playlistItems API gives me the ID for each video, if I iterate through these values and either create a new table to append at the end or just add the data outright, I should be pretty well off.
+I'm thinking I should create a new table so that it's easier to work with, especially seeing as I'll likely dump some of the data forms.
+3. Items that I expect to keep at this point are, from playlistItems: id, snippet.publishedAt, snippet.channelId, snippet.title, snippet. thumbnails.maxres.url (need to check this one), contentDetails.videoId, contentDetails.videoPublishedAt